• Skip to main content

 • In another small pan, heat coconut oil, add mustard seeds and let it crackle, then add the dried red chilli and curry leaves.
 Pour this into the curry and give it a good stir.
 Close it with a lid for a couple of minutes for the flavour to get incorporated.

-• Serve hot with freshly crushed green chillies with the rice crepes shown in the images that we call ari doshas, or chapatis or plain white rice.
+• Serve hot with freshly crushed green chillies with the rice crepes shown in the images that we call ari doshas, chapatis or plain white rice.

 More Dal Recipes